CosmWasm/cosmwasm/SEMANTICS.md

 ### Dispatching Messages

 Now let's move onto the `messages` field.
-Some contracts are fine only talking with themselves, such as a cw20 contract just adjusting it's balances on transfers.
+Some contracts are fine only talking with themselves, such as a cw20 contract just adjusting its balances on transfers.
 But many want to move tokens (native or cw20) or call into other contracts for more complex actions.
 This is where messages come in.
 We return [`CosmosMsg`, which is a serializable representation](https://github.com/CosmWasm/cosmwasm/blob/v0.14.0-beta4/packages/std/src/results/cosmos_msg.rs#L18-L40)